Y3l4n/New-Youtube-Scraper-v2/README.md

 Please read everything here (all of it, lots of new stuff).

+### Update 7/12

+`YoutubeScraper` and `YTStatsProMax` got these additional updates, both scripts support batch processing.

+- Remove `defaultAudioLanguage` (since insignificant and a considerable number of videos don't have it)
+- Remove `country` in `channel_statistics` (similar reason to `defaultAudioLanguage`)
+- Add in `RECORDED_UTC_TIME` to record the fetching date (in UTC format to match that of YouTube)
+- Add in `elapsedDays` to calculate time elapsed (in days) by taking `RECORDED_UTC_TIME` - `publishedAt`.
+- Add in `avgDailyViews` to calculate average daily views by taking `viewCount` / `elapsedDays`.

+See sample data for more details.

+#### Helper functions

+Inside `yt_helpers` are helpers function which supports some pre-processing after the data is collected.
+The `fetch_channel_ids.py` will collect all channel ids from trending videos, store them inside `channel_ids.txt` file.
+You can use that to batch fetching channel statistics via `YTStatsProMax` class.
+Will add more helpers but need suggestions.

 ### Update 4/12

 The `scraper_json_AI.py` and `yt_stats_self_test_AI.py` are usable now, they will fetch same channel video_data (for `yt_stats_self_test_AI.py`) and trending video_data (for `scraper_json_AI.py`).
 See sample data in sample folder.